This post may contain affiliate links. Please see my disclosure policy for details.

 What to drink in Saas Fee

-Although it wasn’t winter season and I wasn’t joining in on the Apres-Ski after my day on the slopes (sigh), I wanted to try some of the famous Jaeger-tee that I had seen on the menu at so many restaurants.
+Although it wasn’t wintering season and I wasn’t joining in on the Apres-Ski after my day on the slopes (sigh).
+I wanted to try some of the famous Jaeger-tee that I had seen on the menu at so many restaurants.

 It was served hot with an orange on the side and was very tasty – but also strong, very very strong!